VirtuslabWorkshops/terraform-workshop/labs/Lab01.md

 1. Create environment using CLI stored in [deployBasicInfra](/scripts/deployBasicInfra.sh)
    - you will find application files in <repoName>/application/

-2. Once environment is set, validate if it's working
+2. Once environment is set, validate if it's working by openening URLs

 ## Deployment with terraform

-1. Navigate to repository directory and execute
+1. Navigate to repository component directory and execute
     ```
     terraform init
     terraform apply # confirm with yes
     ```

-    in every directory:
+    in every directory in order
     - kv
     - vnet
     - sql
-      > Here run file [`populateDB.sql`](/scripts/populateDB.sql)` against created database.
+      > Execute content of file [`populateDB.sql`](/scripts/populateDB.sql)` against created database.
 Use Azure Portal, find database and use Query tool available there.
     - cr
       > SPN should be present in KV.
     - ci